genemine/FEED/README.md

 `genes <- FEED(dataset)`

-The genes selected by FEED can be used to update gene expression matrix and cluster cells.The demo input data are provided in the folder 'dataset'.
+The genes selected by FEED can be used to update gene expression matrix and cluster cells.The demo input data are provided in the folder 'dataset'.We also provide a test code for you to use, you just need to run `Rscript "./test.R"`

 # 4. Contact